Bandon State Natural Area Exchange Proposal

 A news release issued after the commission meeting summarizes the result.

 Deciding whether an idea provides an overwhelming benefit isn't just about looking at numbers (acres and dollars), so it's not surprising people have different views about this proposal.
-The citizen oversight commission ultimately decided to approve the exchange proposal because they felt, when viewed as a whole, it met this standard.
+The Commission ultimately decided to approve the exchange proposal because they felt, when viewed as a whole, it met this standard.

 Outline of proposal and the agenda item requesting Commission action at the November 20, 2013 meeting in Corvallis.